WebOfTrustInfo/rwot8-barcelona/final-documents/satyrn.md

 ### New repo
-We published the initial version at https://github.com/WebOfTrustInfo/satyrn and will leave that for posterity, along with this write up of our work (in the RWOT8 final papers directory).
+We published the initial version at https://github.com/WebOfTrustInfo/satyrn and will leave that for posterity, along with this write-up of our work (in the RWOT8 final papers directory).

 We are currently transitioning to a new repo at https://github.com/satyrnjs/satyrn so the Rebooting the Web of Trust work can continue focused on the workshops while Satyrn moves on to a more